ShannonT20/portifolio/README.md

 - **Modern Design**: Clean, professional design with gradient backgrounds and smooth animations
 - **Responsive Layout**: Fully responsive design that works on all devices
 - **Interactive Elements**: Smooth scrolling, hover effects, and animated counters
-- **Project Showcase**: Featured section for your Compliance Management System and grid layout for other projects
+- **Project Showcase**: Featured section for your Penjeni.ai with media gallery (screenshots & videos) and grid layout for other projects
 - **Contact Form**: Functional contact form with validation
 - **Mobile Navigation**: Hamburger menu for mobile devices
 - **Performance Optimized**: Fast loading with optimized CSS and JavaScript